poulainv/tottem/README.md

 npm run dev
 ```

-Web app is avalaible on `http://localhost:3000` and graphql endpoint on `http://localhost:4000/graphql`
+Web app is available on `http://localhost:3000` and graphql endpoint on `http://localhost:4000/graphql`

 ### Contributors